-In a short answer: yes.
-All USPS services come with free tracking included, and each package and envelope sent with USPS has a unique tracking number printed on the shipping label.
+In a word: yes.
+All USPS services excluding First-Class Mail come with free tracking included, and each package sent with USPS has a unique tracking number printed on the shipping label.

 Find out the steps you can take when you think USPS might not be tracking your international package.